Saturday, July 4, 2026

 What About Deductibles?

-Even if does state farm auto insurance cover rental cars is answered “yes,” you’re still responsible for your deductible.
+Even if it does state Farm auto insurance covers rental cars is answered “yes,” you’re still responsible for your deductible.

 For example: